 15 - Avoid Unnecessary Meetings

-Meetings can be extremely effective for sharing ideas and finding solutions to the problems together, but they can also be a huge drain of time, if not utilized properly.
+Meetings can be extremely effective for sharing ideas and finding solutions to problems together, but they can also be a huge drain of time if not utilized properly.

-Don’t ask the employees to attend the meeting who has nothing to do with it because it ends up wasting their time which they can easily utilize on their task sheet.
+Don’t ask the employees to attend the meeting who have nothing to do with it because it ends up wasting their time, which they can easily utilize on their task sheet.

 If the meeting has no agenda, then there is no need to arrange a meeting for employees because it will only waste their time.
-Therefore, make sure to fix a meeting that adds value to employees, where they can discuss issues to find appropriate solutions.
+Therefore, ensure that you schedule a meeting that adds value to employees, where they can discuss issues and find appropriate solutions, following practical strategies to make the session effective.

 16 - Activities of Yesterday

-Once they have done with that, ask them to mention the link between topics and activities.
-It will help to identify how much time your employees are spending on activities that contribute towards the topics and which activities don’t add any value to the mentioned topics.
+Once they are done with that, ask them to mention the link between topics and activities.
+It will help to allocate time your employees are spending on small groups activities that contribute to the topics, and which activities don’t add any value to the mentioned topics.

 Summing It Up

 A workplace that is full of stress can never produce productive employees because employees can’t produce their best work in such conditions.
-The time management activities discussed in this article will not only help to improve employee productivity but also helps them manage their work before time.
-So, start implementing these activities to improve time management from today and enjoy reaping amazing benefits.
+The time management activities discussed in this article will not only help to improve employee productivity but also help them manage their work before time.
+So, start implementing these activities to improve time usage from today and enjoy reaping amazing benefits.

 More Posts